gregorcaf/Start-Hack-2023-Dataholics/README.md

 To start the API:
 `uvicorn app.main:app --reload`

 Or build the docker image and run it:
-TODO
+`docker build -t reduceit . && docker run -p 8000:8000 reduceit`